Kam people: Festivals

 Bullfighting is also historically popular among the Kam people.

 Religion

 The Kam people are traditionally polytheistic with many elements of animism.
 Totems include turtles, snakes, and dragons, and worshiped ancestors include the mythical figures of Song Sang, Song En, Zhang Liang, and Zhang Mei.
 However, the Kam have been influenced by Buddhism, Taoism, and Confucianism through historical contacts with the Han.
 This influence is mainly seen in regards to ancestor worship, funeral rites, and certain festivals like the Spring and Dragon Boat Festivals.
 The Kam also use rice grains, bamboo roots, snails, and chicken bone, eyes, blood, and eggs for divination.
-Today, Taoism, Buddhism, and to a lesser extent Christianity are practiced by the Kam.
+Today, Buddhism and to a lesser extent Christianity are practiced by the Kam.

 Spirits and deities

 Some deities and sacred natural phenomena are also listed below.